younsl/box/box/actions/README.md

 > It is designed to run in a **GitHub Enterprise Server** environment.

+> [!WARNING]
+> AWS CodeCommit is officially deprecated for new customers as of July 25, 2024.
+Existing customers can continue to use the service, but no new features will be introduced.
+> For more information, refer to the [AWS Blog Post](https://aws.amazon.com/ko/blogs/devops/how-to-migrate-your-aws-codecommit-repository-to-another-git-provider/).

 An Actions Workflow to synchronize a repository located on GitHub Cloud or GitHub Enterprise Server to AWS CodeCommit.

 ### System Architecture